 An undergraduate student who has been dropped for low scholarship will be readmitted to the university only at the discretion of the pre-major reinstatement committee or if in a major, the student’s academic program.
 In some cases, a student may be required to sit out one quarter.
 A student readmitted after being dropped under these rules reenters the university on academic probation.
-The student’s GPA is the same as when dropped from the university, and the student may not use grades from other colleges or universities to raise his or her UW grade point average.
-A readmitted student is dropped if he or she fails to attain either a 2.00 grade point average for the following quarter’s work or a cumulative UW grade point average of 2.00 at the end of that quarter.
+The student’s GPA is the same as when dropped from the university, and the student may not use grades from other colleges or universities to raise their UW grade point average.
+A readmitted student is dropped if they fail to attain either a 2.00 grade point average for the following quarter’s work or a cumulative UW grade point average of 2.00 at the end of that quarter.
 The student is removed from probation at the end of the quarter in which a cumulative grade point average of 2.00 or better is reached.
 The Petition for Reinstatement Form is available online through the Office of the Registrar.
 To be considered, the reinstatement petition must be submitted to your academic advisor three weeks prior to the start of the quarter.

 Please note: The University of Washington transcript is comprised of course work and grades from all three campuses.
 Students who are dropped for low scholarship from one campus and reinstated at another will remain on academic probation until their cumulative grade point average reaches 2.0.

 Students are expected to meet the traditional standards of honesty and truthfulness in all aspects of their academic work at UW Tacoma.
 In particular, all work submitted to an instructor in fulfillment of course assignments, including papers and projects, written and oral examinations, and oral presentations and reports, must be free of plagiarism.
 Plagiarism is using the creations, ideas or words of someone else without formally acknowledging the author or source through appropriate use of quotation marks, references and the like.
 Student work in which plagiarism occurs will not be accepted as satisfactory by the instructor and may lead to disciplinary action against the student submitting it.
-Any student who is uncertain whether his or her use of the work of others constitutes plagiarism should consult the course instructor for guidance before formally submitting the work involved.
+Any student who is uncertain whether their use of the work of others constitutes plagiarism should consult the course instructor for guidance before formally submitting the work involved.

 The University requires students to declare a major by the time they have earned 105 credits.
 Students are urged to meet with an advisor to determine a major.
 A registration hold is placed on students who have reached 105 credits and not declared a major.
 In rare cases, a student who has met with an advisor will be granted a pre-major extension.